Strapping & Fastening

-We market 4 distinct varieties of Strapping Tapes:
+We market 3 distinct varieties of strapping tapes:

-Polyester reinforcing filament tape can be used in specialty applications for appliances, office furniture, as vapor seals and similar applications.
+Polyester reinforcing filament tape can be used in specialty applications for appliances, office furniture, vapor seals, and similar applications.

 A variety of filament tape grades are available.
 Tensile strength grades range from 100 lb. to 600 lb. per inch of width.
 Different types and grades of adhesive are also available.